metosin/reitit/doc/frontend/basics.md

 Reitit frontend integration is built from multiple layers:

-- Core functions which are enchanted with few browser specific features
+- Core functions with some additional browser oriented features
-- [Browser integration](./browser.md) for attaching Reitit to hash-change or HTML5 history events
+- [Browser integration](./browser.md) for attaching Reitit to hash-change or HTML history events
 - Stateful wrapper for easy use of history integration
 - Optional [controller extension](./controllers.md)